-By the time Friday the 13th Part 2 came around in 1981 theaters had become overrun with low-budget/low-quality slasher fare with titles like The Burning, New Years Eve, Prom Night, Christmas Evil, My Bloody Valentine, Happy Birthday to Me, Graduation Day, Terror Train, and Final Exam.
-Not surprisingly, slasher film fatigue set in, and Part 2 opened big but ended with a domestic gross barely more than half of what Friday the 13th pulled in a year earlier.
-It was still hugely profitable thus ensuring a sequel.
-However, Part 2 left a loose end with Ginny (Amy Steel), and everyone agreed Jason needed a better mask than that stupid pillow case.
-Plus, after the way Part 2 trailed off at the box office they needed a shot in the arm.
+By the time Friday the 13th Part 2 came around in 1981 theaters had become overrun with low-budget, low-quality slasher fare with titles like The Burning, New Years Eve, Prom Night, Christmas Evil, My Bloody Valentine, Happy Birthday to Me, Graduation Day, Terror Train, and Final Exam.
+Not surprisingly, slasher film fatigue set in, and Part 2 opened big but trailed off fast, finishing with a total that was only around half of what Friday the 13th pulled in just a year earlier.
+It was still hugely profitable, of course, thus mandating a sequel.
+But Part 2 left a loose end with Ginny (Amy Steel), and everyone agreed Jason needed a better mask than that stupid pillowcase.
+Plus, after Part 2’s box office nosedive, they needed a shot in the arm.
 They needed a gimmick.
+They needed…3D?

 [My sources from this point forward are either the documentary Crystal Lake Memories: The Complete History of Friday the 13th or the companion coffee table book of the same name]